-Tips: Melaka may sound near to Singapore.
-However, logisitically, it may take more than 6 hours to reach after factoring custom clearing, road stops and possible slow traffic within Melaka Town.
+TIP: Melaka may sound near to Singapore.
+However, logistically, it may take more than 6 hours to reach after factoring custom clearing, road stops and possible slow traffic within Melaka Town.

 Checking into A Beautiful Sea-Facing Airbnb in Melaka (Silverscape Residences)